CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The first console.log will access variable y inside the function as it is calling the function and the variable is in function scope.
+The second console.log will produce a " y is not defined" error as it is calling y but y is in function scope.
+Not reachable outside unless the function is called.

 ## Question 3